Skip to main content

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Physical Therapy Clinic startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($172,800 median startup cost), South Carolina has comparable costs for a Physical Therapy Clinic.
+South Carolina is one of the more affordable states for launching a Physical Therapy Clinic, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($172,800 median startup cost), South Carolina offers lower costs for a Physical Therapy Clinic.

 StateEst.
 CostLLC Fee